 How We Set Compensation.
-On an annual basis, the Compensation Committee is responsible for reviewing and approving the compensation of our named executive officers, including the amounts of salary, incentive bonus and equity-based compensation provided to each executive.
+On an annual basis, the Compensation Committee reviews and approves the compensation of our named executive officers, including the amounts of salary, incentive bonus and equity-based compensation provided to each executive.
 In determining total executive compensation packages, the Compensation Committee generally considers various measures of Company and industry performance including revenue, operating income, gross margin and total stockholder return.
 The Compensation Committee does not assign these performance measures relative weights.
-The Compensation Committee considers these performance measures as good indicators of Company performance and makes a subjective determination of compensation after considering all of these measures, collectively, as well as taking into account the market data and peer group information discussed below.
+The Compensation Committee considers these performance measures as good indicators of Company performance and exercises its business judgment in determining compensation after considering all of these measures, collectively, as well as taking into account the market data and peer group information discussed below.

 While the elements of compensation are considered separately, the Compensation Committee also considers the complete compensation package of an individual executive in an effort to ensure that it will be effective in motivating, retaining and incentivizing the executive.
 In addition, the Compensation Committee determines the appropriate level of our total compensation, and each compensation element, reviewing each executive's individual performance, both in general and against specific goals and targets established for the executive, and the desire to maintain internal pay equity and consistency among our executives.

-Our Chief Executive Officer, Chief Operating Officer and Chief Financial Officer generally participate in the same executive compensation plans and arrangements available to the other executive officers; however, their target performance bonuses are based solely upon achieving the Company's short-term and long-term strategic goals.
+Our named executive officers generally participate in the same executive compensation plans and arrangements available to the other executive officers; however, the target performance bonuses of our named executive officers, other than the Vice President General Counsel and Secretary, are based solely upon achieving the Company's short-term and long-term strategic goals.